 - A verdict is something a system can act on.

-- A location receipt is something a system can act on and later verify.
+- A location record is something a system can act on and later verify.

-When GeoClear returns a location verdict, the response can carry a receipt header.
-That receipt is designed to make the response independently verifiable.
+When GeoClear returns a location verdict, the response can carry a record header.
+That record is designed to make the response independently verifiable.
 It can help answer:

 - Did this response actually come from GeoClear?